Redo the quiz as many times as you want.

 Additional transfer functions can be summoned by clicking the at the top.

 The sliders and values are yours to play with.
 Any value can be changed.
 Click and drag anything ...and your task is to figure out how these graphs are related.
+The Assignments can guide you, or the Achievements can inspire you.
+Press fullscreen icon to see more.
+If you get lost, click the reload icon at the top right!
+Reloading the page in your browser will clear achievements, assignments and tasks.

 Full source code is available at GitHub.